zio/zio-nio/docs/essentials/files.md

   } yield ()
 ```

-Also it's worth mentioning that we are treating here `FileLock` as a resource.
+Also it's worth mentioning that we are treating `FileLock` as a resource here.
 For demonstration purposes we handled it in two different ways: using `bracket` and creating `Managed` for this.